Why “Is Guadalajara Safe?” Is an Odd Question in…

 The problem is that when we mention Mexican Standards, we are talking about one of the most violent countries in the world.
 With 29 murders per 100 thousand habitants per year, Mexico is more violent than Brazil or Colombia.

-But there is another curious thing about Mexico.
+But there is another curious thing about Mexico (which is also one of the hottest retirement destinations in the world).

 Often, the largest city in a country is far more violent than the national average.
 This is true for London in the UK, Paris in France, Buenos Aires in Argentina (analyzed in this article), and so on…